Digital subchannel: Data, radio and non-public signals

 In rare cases, digital television broadcasters have included a service known as DTV radio, in which the audio of a commonly owned broadcast radio station is simulcast over a subchannel (for instance, KPJK in San Mateo, California broadcasts former FM sister KCSM on its DT3 signal).
 WANN-CD in Atlanta offers six radio stations owned by iHeartMedia, in addition to ten television channels.

 Non-broadcast content, subscription television channels or datacasting operations unrelated to the main television programming are also permitted by the digital television standards but are less-commonly used.
 USDTV was an over-the-air pay television service that used H.264 compression instead of standard MPEG-2.
 Mobile DTV now uses MPEG-4 compression, which like H.264 yields a much lower bitrate for the same video quality.
 For example, the Sezmi TV/DVR service uses broadcast digital subchannels (not in the clear) in selected cities to stream a limited number of "cable" channels to its subscribers for an additional fee to supplement its otherwise free digital video recorder (DVR) service allowing recordings of local broadcast channels and free and subscription internet content.

 Technical considerations

 Digital television supports multiple digital subchannels if the 19.39 Mbit/s (megabits per second) bitstream is divided.
 Therefore, station managers and broadcast engineers could run any of the following scenarios using one 6 MHz channel (note that the actual bitrate moves up and down, due to usage of variable bitrate encoding):

 With improvements in MPEG encoding, and tighter VBR encoding, more subchannels can be combined.
-1×720p + 4×480i is becoming more common.
+1×720p + 3×480i is becoming more common.

 For a frame rate of 30p or 60i, uncompressed DTV channels have the following data rates in megapixels per second:

-For ATSC, these must be compressed into 19.4Mbit/s total per physical 6 MHz RF channel over the air, and 38.8Mbit/s for cable.
+For ATSC, these must be compressed into 19.4 Mbit/s total per physical 6 MHz RF channel over the air, and 38.8 Mbit/s for cable.